StefanSchippers/xschem_sky130/sky130_stdcells/README.md

 ## CURRENT STATUS

 The gates can be placed in a XSCHEM schematic and a valid spice netlist is generated for them.
 However in order to use the SKY130 PDK circuit description some wrapper must be provided.
+In their final implementation, these gates will bind directly to the Skywater 130 PDK models.
 Currently the cells have 4 attributes to set supply and ground net names for source and body connections:

 ![gate attributes](https://github.com/StefanSchippers/xschem_sky130/blob/main/sky130_stdcells/doc/gate_attributes.png)